PYROMUSICAL DISPLAY vs. TRADITIONAL DISPLAY

 In a choreographed display, the timing of the shells is tied to the musical score.
 It is important to have burst of color that coincide with beats of music.
 The length of the soundtrack is really more a matter of where a particular piece of music can be started, transitioned to the next piece or ended.
 It has very little to do with the timing of the shells themselves.

-It is a very unsophisticated process and one I believe produces a low quality program.
+It is a very unsophisticated process and one that I believe produces a low-quality program.
 Providing this type of program doesn’t really add any cost for preparation since no additional man hours are involved and no additional equipment is needed.
-The method we use requires that a skilled chorographer sits at a computer and apply each shell in the program individually.
+The method we use requires that a skilled choreographer sits at a computer and applies each shell in the program individually.
 Typically, this takes about 1 hour of scripting for each minute of music.

 But the thrill and excitement created by the show is priceless!

 Contact Gateway Fireworks and we will assist you in planning for your display.